itslach/dms1_2blog/posts/assignment-2-prototyping-post.md

 </style>

 <p class="custom-font">
 I took heavy inspiration from the mobile app 'BetterSleep', as they used a variety of minimalistic style icons across their app, displayed as buttons that commit different actions across the platform.
 I wanted to utilise their idea but change it, and make it so that the icon would change to a different image when it is pressed.
+I also took inspiration from other platforms like, Google's 'Sleep App' and another app named 'Sleep Sounds'.
+The google platform stood out to me for their use of a monochromatic colour style, accompanied by very minimalistic icons for their functions.
+While the sleep sounds app used different colour schemes for it's apps functions; some split complementary, some triadic, some monochromatic and etc. I appreciated how they were able to use different colour schemes throughout their app's layout to make the different functions stand out.

 ---